Independence-class littoral combat ship: Ship order and naming history

 The Navy originally ordered two Independence-class littoral combat ships, the lead ship Independence (LCS-2) and Coronado (LCS-4), named in March 2009 by then-Secretary of the Navy Donald C. Winter, with odd numbers being used for Freedom-class littoral combat ships.
 On 29 December 2010, the Navy announced that it would be ordering up to ten additional Independence-class ships, for a total of 12 ships in the class.
 On 25 March 2011, then-Secretary of the Navy Ray Mabus announced the names of the third and fourth Independence-class ships, Jackson (LCS-6) and Montgomery (LCS-8), during a press conference in Mobile, Alabama.
-In February 2012, Secretary Mabus announced that the fifth ship of the class will be named Gabrielle Giffords (LCS-10), and the sixth named Omaha (LCS-12).
+In February 2012, Secretary Mabus announced that the fifth ship of the class would be named Gabrielle Giffords (LCS-10), and the sixth named Omaha (LCS-12).
 The Navy announced the name Manchester (LCS-14) in April 2013 Tulsa (LCS-16) the following June.

 On 11 March 2014, the Navy awarded contract options to fund construction of LCS-18 and LCS-20, the seventh and eighth ships in a 10-ship contract.
 In January 2015, Secretary Mabus announced the name of Charleston (LCS-18). and Cincinnati (LCS-20) the following July.
 On 1 April 2015, the Navy awarded build contracts for LCS-22 and LCS-24 to Austal USA.
 On 20 July 2015, at a Kansas City Royals baseball game being played at Kauffman Stadium in Kansas City, Missouri, Secretary Mabus and Mayor Sly James announced the name of Kansas City (LCS-22).
 On 20 August 2015, Secretary Mabus announced that the twelfth ship would be named Oakland (LCS-24).